ewolff/service-mesh-primer/manuscript/04-Example.md

 [Figure 4.6](#fig-example-tracing-dependencies) shows a different type of information Jaeger provides: the dependencies between the microservices.
-Shipping and invoicing use order to receive the information about the latest orders.
-Order reports metrics to Mixer.
-And finally, order is accessed by the Istio gateway when external requests are forwarded to it.
+The shipping and invoicing microservices use the order microservice to receive information about the latest orders.
+The order microservice reports metrics to Mixer.
+And finally, the order microservice is accessed by the Istio gateway when external requests are forwarded to it.
 This information about dependencies might be useful to get an overview about the architecture of the system.